 Just outside of Chicago in the suburb of Rosemont, the Donald E. Stephens Convention Center provides another top-notch venue for trade fairs.
 Its 840,000 square feet of exhibit space can be configured for as many as 3,566 booths.
 The center is named after a former mayor of Rosemont.
 Major shows at the Donald E. Stephens Convention Center include:

 If your company is planning to exhibit at a trade show in the Windy City, don’t get blown over by all the complications of shipping your booth materials.
 Leave it to a knowledgeable team of trade show shipping professionals.

-R+L Global Logistics has the experience and expertise to get your trade show shipment where it needs to go.
-With a track record of excellent service and safe handling, R+L is your resource for booth and exhibit shipping.
-Reach an R+L Global representative by calling 866-415-8986 or using the chat feature.
+R+L Global Logistics is among the top tradeshow logistics companies and has the experience and expertise to get your trade show shipment where it needs to go.
+With a track record of excellent service and safe handling, R+L Global Logistics is your resource for booth and exhibit shipping.
+Reach an R+L Global Logistics representative by calling (866) 415-8986 or using the chat feature.